OUTLINE OF THE STRATEGIC PLAN

 Our strategic plan is guided by a 21st century paradigm (world view) of economic personalism we call “the Just Third Way.”
-This global system of participatory political economy is organized around universal principles of justice, and is based on the dignity and sovereignty of every human being.
-This system provides a moral alternative to the power-concentrating and dehumanizing wage-and-welfare systems of capitalism and socialism.
+This inclusive global system of political economy adheres to universal principles of justice, and is based on the inherent dignity and sovereignty of every human being.
+This system offers a moral alternative to the power-concentrating and dehumanizing wage-and-welfare systems of capitalism and socialism.

 The Just Third Way promotes as a fundamental and inalienable human right, access to the means to acquire, possess and enjoy the full rights and powers of private property in productive capital, as well as in one’s own labor.
 This new paradigm views all social institutions (including the State) as “invisible” tools and structures for enabling every human person to develop his or her fullest potential.
 As human creations that are part of the common good and subject to the never-ending changes in human society, institutions must be constantly corrected and improved to support the dignity, empowerment and full development of every person within a just social order.

 To reform and restructure today’s global economic system according to Just Third Way principles, we have developed “The Economic Democracy Act” — a national economic agenda of monetary, tax and expanded ownership reforms based on Just Third Way principles.
 Its just free market, private property-based reforms are designed to lift barriers to universal access to the means for every person to become an owner of income-producing capital.

-1. Strategic Objective: Pass the Economic Democracy Act, starting in at least one country.
+1. Strategic Objective: Pass the Economic Democracy Act, starting in at least one country (ideally the United States).
 The goals that must be met to achieve this are to:

 a.
-Gain the support of prime movers and communicators for the Just Third Way, as well as their commitment to lead the passage of the Economic Democracy Act legislation.
+Gain the support of prime movers, educators, and communicators for the Just Third Way, as well as their commitment to lead the passage of the Economic Democracy Act legislation.